usingnow/taurus/README.md

 As an open-source Taurus is built with Ruby on Rails as an E-commerece solution.
 It aligns with the most popular online shopping processes in China.

-The latest version released is v1.5.1 with the following main functions:
+The latest version released is v1.5.3 with the following main functions:
-- Product management
-- Order management
+- Update the order management in receipt confirmation;
-- User management
+- Update the product category management in "new category" actions;
-- CMS with the default website template

 Two payment processes are provided in this version:
 - by Alipay